Faculty COVID-19 FAQs

 Are faculty required to include a syllabus in their D2L course shell?

 Yes, all faculty are required to upload a syllabus into their D2L course shells.
 Faculty will be required to upload their syllabus to their D2L course shell one week before the start of classes in Fall 2020 (Fall I, Fall A and Full Fall semester).
 Every instructor must make the syllabus available to students by 8:00 am on Monday, August 17, 2020.
 The Office of Distance Education will unlock the D2L course shells for student access at this time and date.
-For Fall B and Fall II, faculty must upload their syllabus and make it accessible by October 14, 2020 (one week prior to the start of Fall II and Fall B).

 Details of the specific classroom schedule and meeting times and modalities should be detailed in the syllabus in order for students to see this information when course shells are opened to students one week before the semester begins.
 It is highly recommended faculty email their students and communicate this information on a regular basis before the start of the semester.